minio/warp/README.md

 Tweaking concurrency can have an impact on performance, especially if there is latency to the server tested.

 Most benchmarks will also use different prefixes for each "thread" running.
-This can also

-By default all benchmarks save all request details to a file named `warp-operation-yyyy-mm-dd[hhmmss].csv.zst`.
+By default all benchmarks save all request details to a file named `warp-operation-yyyy-mm-dd[hhmmss]-xxxx.csv.zst`.
 A custom file name can be specified using the `-benchdata` parameter.
 The raw data is [zstandard](https://facebook.github.io/zstd/) compressed CSV data.